-The following is a draft list of intimate partner violence lethality risk factors with citations for the publication of the source research.
+The following is a draft list of intimate partner violence lethality risk factors with citations.
 Risk factors are organized into types and are otherwise listed in no particular order.
 Most of this research is based on the homicide death of female IPV-victims killed by male IPV-perpetrators.
-Some of the early works are based on professional experience of the author and non-systematic research methods.
+Some of the early works are based on professional experience of the author and use non-systematic research methods.
 Not all of these factors increase lethality risk in the same way, to the same extent, or in all populations.
-The documentation of lethality risk factors is an ongoing task and will (in the future) be updated to include more information on the circumstances under which the characteristic increases risk.
+The documentation of lethality risk factors is an ongoing task and will continue to be updated to include more information on the circumstances under which the characteristic increases risk.
 In the meantime, if you are planning to cite these works, please see source materials for information on research design, sampling, and generalizability and to ensure that the research finding is applicable to the item you are referencing.